 Greeting us at the entrance of more than a few restaurants we visited was a machine, with pictures of noodles on a list of buttons.
 We pushed the button, paid, and the vending machine spat out a receipt.

-The products and cheap, and decent!
+The products and cheap and delicious

 The average coffee is great value at 130 Yen.
 Thats AU$1.70, or 1 Euro.
 And because of their popularity, the stock is constantly refreshed.
 Taking my early morning walk down the street and around the corner, in the middle of Japanese winter, became one of my most treasured daily rituals during our visit there.